-After the theater show, visitors enter the Schubel Family Culmination Gallery, which features a massive interactive projection wall, game tables, and animal exhibits.
+After the theater show, visitors enter the Schubel Family Culmination Gallery, which features a massive interactive projection wall and game tables.
 These exhibits help visitors learn more about, explore, and create a sustainable future.

 The first exhibit visitors encounter in the culmination gallery is a tall column equipped with digital displays of real-time global population data and food, energy, and water consumption.
 The column also has displays activated by buttons to show population projections into the future.
 One side looks at the global population, and the other side covers California.

 Test your knowledge of vehicle emissions at The CO2 Lift and various food items at Know Your Food to find out how your choices affect the environment.

 At three screens arrayed along the wall next to the pocket theater by the exit, use touchscreen controls to fly through a virtual city of the future to explore sustainable innovations, like vertical farms and desalination plants.

 A mini-theater located near the culmination gallery exit plays a short film on a large flatscreen array.
 The film addresses the levers we can move to make a global change (our choices regarding food, energy, and water), and the fulcrum (the internet and social media, which provide opportunities to form global communities for action).